We offer an all round employment law service, advising both employers and employees.

 Because of our mixture of employment and company law experience, we have a particular strength in advising both senior directors and their employer companies on the termination of the director’s employment, including dealing with the corporate side of the process such as share scheme entitlements.

-We prepare share schemes for companies, and have particular experience in preparing EMI schemes and agreements (we have prepared documents for more than ten EMI options schemes since 2014), and “shares for employee rights” schemes.
+We prepare share schemes for companies, and have particular experience in preparing EMI schemes and agreements (we have prepared documents for more than thirty EMI options schemes since 2014).

 Unfortunately, whatever measures employers put in place, claims do arise.
 We guide employers when such claims arise, acting for employers in Tribunal proceedings – but always endeavouring to settle claims where possible and appropriate.

 For employees, we advise on claims against their employers, and on the rights they may have.
 Again, where appropriate to do so we will always try to settle claims early rather than prolong litigation.
-We prepare and advise on Compromise Agreements.
+We prepare Settlement Agreements for employers, and provide advice for employees on Settlement Agreements.

 As part of the work we do in advising on buying and selling businesses we ensure that all TUPE requirements are complied with, and we also advise on stand alone TUPE problems.